Who is Tilt for?

 Tilt does support other systems for building and running servers.
 For example, you can run your containers with docker-compose, or building with local shell commands.
 But we expect that the industry will converge on Kubernetes.
 Tilt’s support for other systems is mostly about making it easier for teams to migrate.

 Who Develops Tilt?

-We’re a start-up!
+We were originally a start-up!
 “The Tilt Team” or “Tilt.dev” is fine.
 Nice to e-meet you.

 Where can I chat with the team?

 We have a weekly rotation so that there’s always a Tilt developer active in the channel during NYC business hours (10am-5pm Monday through Friday).